 Another great idea for you to consider is getting rid of wall-to-wall carpets, especially shag (a favorite home of fleas).

-Area rugs are nice on hardwood or tile floors and can be washed or replaced much more easily than wall-to-wall carpeting.
+Area rugs are nice on hardwood or tile floors, and you can wash or replace them much more easily than wall-to-wall carpeting.

 This is the best way to get rid of any flea eggs or larvae to keep the cycle from repeating.

 Use the attachments that let you get into corners, cracks and crevices.